Get your students excited about Oregon history, biology, culture, and the scientific method. The museum comes to you!

 Artifacts as Primary Sources

-What do artifacts tell us about how people lived in Oregon thousands of years ago?
+What do artifacts tell us about how people have lived in Oregon for thousands of years?
 We’ll bring artifacts to your classroom for students to touch and investigate.
 This popular activity discusses the history of Oregon’s diverse Native cultures.

 Geographic Regions of Oregon

-Learn about the diverse regions of Oregon with hands-on, inquiry-based discussion and exploration that will focus on the environment and culture of each of the four Oregon Regions.
+Learn about the diverse regions of Oregon with hands-on, inquiry-based discussion and exploration that will focus on the environment and Native cultures of each of the four Oregon Regions.
+Students will create a map of Oregon's regions with corresponding artifacts and ecofacts.
 Recommended for 4th and 5th grades.

 Registration and Information

 To schedule a visit in your classroom, please complete a Classroom Program Reservation Form.

 Programs are $45 per visit.
 Discounts apply when more than one program is scheduled at the same school on the same day.

 Programs are offered Monday-Friday, 9:00 a.m. - 2:00 p.m.
 Each lesson is approximately 45 minutes.

 For more information contact the Museum Educator at (541) 346-5019